kleinbottle/swanlotus/content/blogs/same-action-four-castes/same-action-four-castes.md

 It is in an attempt to make brāhmanas of us all always, who will find ultimate freedom, that Bhagavān Kṛṣṇa has graciously said in the Bhagavad Gīta [9:27]:

-yat karoṣi yadaśnaasi yaj juhoṣi dadāsi yat\
+yat karoṣi yadaśnāsi yaj juhoṣi dadāsi yat\
 yat tapasyasi kaunteya tat kuruṣva mad-arpaṇam\

 Whatever you do, whatever you eat, whatever you offer in sacrifice, whatever you donate Whatever austerities you practise, O son of Kunti, do that as an offering unto Me.